For years, conventional wisdom when getting a new graphics card was to go with NVIDIA.

 Although the 1600 series cards technically belong with the GTX cards, it’s worth noting that they were released in 2019, a year after the release of the first RTX cards.

 Although the performance margin isn’t extreme, the price gap is simply too large to ignore.
-If you’re looking to obtain a GTX card, the GTX 1600 series should be a no-brainer.
+If you want a GTX card, the GTX 1600 series should be a no-brainer.
 However, there are some significant downsides to it in comparison to the RTX cards.